tiepdotme/samwize.com/pages/libs/core-ui.md

 ## Gestures

 Gesture recognizers can be complex, and the old _selector_ way of handling isn't as convenient as using closures.
 [Sensitive](https://github.com/igormatyushkin014/Sensitive) helps.

+## Photo Picker

+There are quite a number of projects on selecting media (photo or video), for different use cases, and with different iOS frameworks (UIKit, AVFoundation, Photos, etc).

+[ImagePicker](https://github.com/hyperoslo/ImagePicker) is the most starred.
+It opens the camera immediately, embedding a horizontally scrolling photo library picker (limited current camera roll).
+It is beautiful, if that UI is what you need.

+[ALCameraViewController](https://github.com/AlexLittlejohn/ALCameraViewController) comes in 2nd, with ability to crop.

+[FDTake](https://github.com/fulldecent/FDTake) presents an alert sheet first, to choose between photo library or take from camera.
+Localization is provided (ImagePicker and ALCameraViewController does not come with any localization!).
+It uses `UIImagePickerController` so all photos in library, moments, camera roll are available.

+[QBImagePicker](https://github.com/questbeat/) is a simple picker clone of `UIImagePickerController`, but using either `AssetsLibrary` or the newer `PhotoKit`.